-13. How many network users can the SUA/NAT support?
+14. How many network users can the SUA/NAT support?

-The Prestige does not limit the number of the users but the number of the NAT sessions.
-The P-660R-Tx v2 supports 1024 sessions that you can use the 'ip nat session' in CLI to see.
-You can also use 'ip nat iface wanif0 st' command to view the current active sessions.
+The Prestige does not limit the number of the users but the number of the sessions.
+The P-660R-Tx v2 supports 1024 sessions that you can use the 'ip nat session' command in CLI to see.
+You can also use 'ip nat hashTable wanif0' to view the current active NAT sessions.

-14. What are Device filters and Protocol filters?
+15. What are Device filters and Protocol filters?